-Another encouraging factor was that the party in power in Sarajevo Canton, the Party of Democratic Action (SDA), had officially always supported the idea of a re-united, multi-ethnic country.
+Another encouraging factor was that the party in power in Sarajevo Canton, the Party of Democratic Action (SDA), had officially always supported the idea of a re-united, multiethnic country.

 The participants agreed on a set of measures and deadlines for meeting these obligations.
-The latter included from the Jewish Community.
+The latter included the adoption of property and housing legislation by the Federation;

-- the adoption of property and housing legislation by the Federation; - a review of the education system, the creation of employment opportunities for returnees; - the restructuring of the police force; - the solution of specified return cases, among them 100 outstanding UNHCR cases and 29 cases
+- a review of the education system, the creation of employment opportunities for returnees; - the restructuring of the police force; - the solution of specified return cases, among them 100 outstanding UNHCR cases and 29 cases from the Jewish Community.